coni2k/SS/Notes.md

 . webgrease (bundle.config) + jslint

-. cache manager - contents cant get updates ?!
+. content manager can be better - with all external internal read file checkupdates etc. stuff but do it at the end. probably will not have external content ?!

 . square + availabilities?